5-yard 10 oz. wool kilt in Campbell Ancient tartan, worn at the Mediterranean.

 The Heritage of Scotland kilt is a 5-yard “James Morrison”, made to my measures, 36”/43”/22.5” (waist/hip/length) and in 11 oz. pure new wool, meaning a lightweight kilt.

 It has been in Spain, Japan, Italy, Switzerland, Austria, and Germany.
-At home I will wear it for a lot of purposes, including taking the dog out for a walk.
-Dressed up with an Argyle kilt jacket, a nice shirt, a tie, dress shoes, plus, of course, sporran, kilt belt, and kilt hose I have been wearing it to the concert hall and the opera house.
+At home, I will wear it for various purposes, including taking the dog out for a walk.
+Dressed up in an Argyle kilt jacket, a nice shirt, a tie, dress shoes, plus, of course, a sporran, kilt belt, and kilt hose, I have been wearing it to the concert hall and the opera house.